Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

  - done with the expenses an reports display including both tables
  - added logic CRUD for expenses
  - Fixed the filter and the edit,add,delete, and cancel has been connected to the database

 - done with the logic for farm
-- done displaying farm and pigs
+- done displaying farm and pigs in farm
 - done function for adding weight pigs and farm

- - Done fixing the weight records and expenses records
+ - Done fixing the weight records and expenses
+ - Done with the reminders

 # CHANGES